jacobvarner/hoops-jacobvarner/_posts/2020-2-28-auburn-basketball-games-around-the-country-and-world.md

 author: Jacob Varner
 tags: [Auburn, History]
 time_to_read: 4 minutes
+description: A complete look at the many different places Auburn has played basketball games all across America and the world.
 ---

 I just recently finished adding the game locations and other information to my Auburn basketball spreadsheet, so I decided to pull some data on games by city, state, and venue.
-Some of this data is still incomplete, because I have yet to figure out where some games were played in the early 1900's and in some cases, I can't find whether games were even played on the road or at home.
+Some of this data is still incomplete because I have yet to figure out where some games were played in the early 1900s, and in some cases, I can't find whether games were even played on the road or at home.

 This post will be much lighter on "analysis" compared to some of my others, but I still found it enjoyable breaking the games down by different criteria.
-A lot of the data was expected, but there's some lesser known things in here as well.
+A lot of the data was expected, but there are some lesser-known things in here as well.

 ### Auburn Basketball by State

 Auburn basketball has played games in 35 of the 50 US States plus Washington, D.C., Puerto Rico, and Mexico.
-Auburn has wins in each of those states except for Alaska (0-3), Colorado (0-2), New Mexico (0-1), Wisconsin (0-1), Massachusetts (0-1), and Iowa (0-1).
+Auburn has won in each of those states except for Alaska (0-3), Colorado (0-2), New Mexico (0-1), Wisconsin (0-1), Massachusetts (0-1), and Iowa (0-1).

 Auburn has played more than 100 games in Louisiana (123 games), Florida (130), Mississippi (139), Tennessee (178), Georgia (229), and Alabama (1,437).
 Auburn
-has a losing record in each of those states except for Alabama where the Tigers have won 65.81% of their games all time.
+has a losing record in each of those states except for Alabama where the Tigers have won 65.81% of their games all-time.

 Auburn is undefeated in Washington, DC (9-0), West Virginia (3-0), and Maryland (2-0).
 The Tigers are also 11-1 in Puerto Rico and 5-1 in Utah.